-If you do not receive your permanent driver’s license, permit or identification card within 10 business days, call the BMV at 888-692-6841.
+If you do not receive your permanent credential within 14 days, call the BMV at 888-692-6841.
 The customer service staff will research your application and confirm your mailing address.
 You may also track the progress of your application through your myBMV online account.

-If you have called the BMV at 1-888-myBMV-411 and we have not been able to resolve your issue, please return to a license branch and you will be issued a new interim driver's license, permit, or identification card if necessary.
+If you have called the BMV at 1-888-myBMV-411 and we have not been able to resolve your issue, please return to a license branch and you will be issued a new interim driver's license, learner’s permit, or identification card, if necessary.

 If my Indiana driver’s license expires the day I go to a branch what happens?

 You would receive an extension and retain your current driver's license.